ehsd737/Data-Science-Assessment/README.md

-1)	Please download the csv file provided
+1)	The csv file is uploaded into GitHub and the data is read from the URL.
+If there is an issue, please download the csv data file and alter the initial read-in instructions.
 2)	Please run the first cell, importing all necessary libraries
 3)	If using the script to explore a different dataset, ensure that the functions to extract time points and conditions from the column titles are updated to reflect the time points and conditions of the new dataset